EVOLVED-5G/CAPIF_API_Services/README.md

 #### Exposer
 To authenticate an exposer user, we must perform next steps:
 - Retrieve CA certificate from platform.
 [Retrieve and store CA certificate](#retrieve-and-store-ca-certificate)
-- register on the CAPIF network with exposer role.
+- Register on the CAPIF with exposer role.
 [Register an entity](#register-an-entity)
-- get a Json Web Token (JWT) in order to request onboarding.
-[Get access token for an existing entity](#get-access-token-for-an-existing-entity)
 - Request sign the public key to CAPIF including beared with JWT.
 [Sign exposer certificate](#sign-exposer-certificate)
 - Store certificate signed by CAPIF platform to allow TLS onwards.